altimmons/LangNotes/Python.md

 ### Classes

 Defining a class, the parentheses are not obligatory.
-They are just used if you want to use inheritance. `class Rabbit:` would not throw an error.
+They are just used if you want to use inheritance. `class Rabbit:` would not throw an error. `class Rabbit(object):`

 `def __init__(self, ...)` you always need the initialzation, it always runs when calling the class.
 You don't necessicarily have to pass `self` and you can even use another word to refer to self.
 Self can be called 'boobs' if you want.